 Submit the completed application along with a non-refundable fee of $40 made payable to Philadelphia University.
 Please type or neatly print all information.
 Students are admitted for the fall, spring, winter or summer semesters, depending on the program.
 International students are admitted only for the fall and spring semesters with some exceptions.
 There may be limits to the number of openings available in each program.
 To apply online, visit the University’s website at www.PhilaU.edu.

 An applicant must arrange for an official transcript from each undergraduate and graduate school he/she has attended to be sent directly to the Office of Graduate Admissions.
 Failure to disclose attendance at an institution at the time of application may cause denial of application for admission.
-International applicants must have all post-secondary transcripts evaluated by an accredited academic credential evaluation service.
+International applicants may be asked to have all post-secondary transcripts evaluated by an accredited academic credential evaluation service.
 This official evaluation is to be submitted to the office of Graduate Admissions in lieu of official transcripts or mark sheets.
 A listing of accredited evaluation services can be found at www.NACES.org.
 World Education Service (WES) is Philadelphia University’s preferred evaluation service.
 For information on World Education Service, please visit www.WES.org.